MyroStadler/php-demo-2015/README.md

 ### description

 Combo is a proof of a simple idea, to have PHP objects represent the dom, their toString writing html.

+To be fully realised, we would abstract the html component nature, including attributes, before specialising the component.
+This is just a POC.